sjbennett123/polarlarp/content/background/bloody_fist.md

 - Blade of The Black Shadow <!-- (+3 2h Sword, Darkness Aura, Destruction Aura)  -->
 - Amulet of the Fist <!-- (Cloak Command x2, Cloak Charm x2, Cloak Curse x1) -->

-*He stands tall like a tree, covered in animal furs and a Wolves head on his, burning orange eyes like the embers of a fire, 2 large blades on his back that could fell Giants, his very stare strikes fear in your heart and makes you question what it means to be called a warrior…*
+*He stands tall like a tree, covered in animal furs and a Wolves head on his, burning orange eyes like the embers of a fire, 2 large blades on his back that could fell Giants, his stare strikes fear in your heart and makes you question what it means to be called a warrior…*

 Not much is known about Ahroun's true power.
 He was once a mere Orc in the Bloody Fist ranks.
 His father died in his arms as a child during the last war 20 years ago in Stonewood.
 Once he met the Black Shadow he became empowered and he changed as a person.
 He went from being a reputable fighter and rising leader to a master of arms and an absolute terror on the battlefield.
 No one has seen him without his wolf mask in years, his eyes glow an eerie Orange now with the hatred that freely flows through him.
 Despite this new power and all the hatred that fuels him, he remains relatively calm unless he is challenged or his authority questioned.